jolilj/el2425_bitcraze/README.md

 ## TODO
 - [ ] Solder push buttons
+- [ ] Write higher level target position publisher
+- [ ] Review simple collision avoidance algorithms
+- [ ] Set up log tools so we can draw some conclusions about the noise and get nice plots :)
+- [ ] Control two crazyflies with one or two radios
 - [x] Make custom  launch file
-- [ ] Set up log tools so we can draw some conclusions about the noise and get nice plots :)
 - [x] Override goal publisher
-- [ ] Try implement a custom goal publisher and publish new goal positions slowly incremented
+- [x] Try implement a custom goal publisher and publish new goal positions slowly incremented
-- [ ] Look up possible ways of simulating the drone
+- [x] Look up possible ways of simulating the drone

 ## Setup
 Clone this repo along with the crazyflie ROS repo and the Bitcraze Loco Positioning repo into your catkin workspace